surabhiyadav11/surabhiyadav11/README.md

 <br>

-I enjoy turning ideas into practical digital experiences and learning by building real-world projects.
+I'm a developer who enjoys turning ideas into **practical digital experiences** and learning by building real-world projects.

-I'm exploring **web development, backend systems, AI-powered applications, problem solving and modern developer tools**.
+I enjoy exploring different areas of technology — from **web development and backend systems to AI-powered applications, problem solving, and modern developer tools**.

 <div align="center">